SUSE/ansible-suseconnect/README.md

 - A valid registration key for your SUSE products, which can be obtained with your SUSE subscription.
 - For some products, additional registration keys are required.
-- You need to know the internal product names for the products you're registering.
-These names can be found in [PRODUCTS.md](PRODUCTS.md).

 ## Role Variables